darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ### A symbolic assembly form

+Now that we've defined our problem a bit better, we can take our first step: building a compiler that can compile `greet.py`.
+We will do this by somehow translating the ast produced by `greet.py` into bytecode.

 To create the code object we saw above, it'd help to be able to write Python code that resembles the disassembly.
 Like this: